We compare prices from 31 trusted van insurance providers, including:

-Public liability insurance can protect you if, for example, you damage someone else’s property while you’re loading or unloading your van.
+Public liability insurance could protect you if, for example, you damage someone else’s property while you’re loading or unloading your van.

-What level of cover do I need for my flatbed van?
+What level of cover do I need for my flatbed truck?

-It’s also worth knowing that third-party insurance isn’t always necessarily the cheapest.
-It can make sense to compare between levels of cover to see what, if any, difference there is.
+It’s worth knowing that comprehensive insurance isn’t necessarily the most expensive cover, even though it offers the most protection.
+It could make sense to compare between levels of cover to see what, if any, difference there is.

 Frequently asked questions

 Does flatbed van insurance cover tools as standard?

 Although commercial van insurance policies allow you to carry tools and equipment you need for your work, they won’t usually insure the items themselves against damage and theft.
 For that, you’ll need to pay extra for tools cover or take out a separate policy.

 Be aware that insurance providers will often require you to take certain security measures for your cover to be valid.
 This includes not leaving equipment in the van overnight.

 What else should I consider when looking at flatbed van insurance?